Siddhantthorat/ProductManagementBackend/README.md

 ## Note:
 1.I have used basic auth, we can use other authentication providers as well.

-2.I have Implemented Exception Handling in few apis, we also go ahead with globalexceptionhandler like using advice controller.
+2.I have Implemented Exception Handling in few apis, we can also go ahead with globalexceptionhandler like using advice controller.

 3.I have used Mongodb Atlas , we can use any database or local database.